EMPAT94/Notes/README.md

   - Note that local log driver does not show logs with docker compose
   - Other notable options instead of local: journald, syslog,

+### Troubleshoot

+- Permission denied error solution: `sudo aa-remove-unknown`

+> It turned out that AppArmor service was messing up with Docker.
+AppArmor (or "Application Armor") is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.

 # elixir

 ## Resources